albertcmiller1/paper_trader/README.md

 # trading-with-python

-This repo will allow a user to create a paper portfolio via buying and selling stocks paper stocks.
+This repo will allow a user to create a paper portfolio via buying and selling paper stocks.
+You may also graph any stock, your portfolio, or a trading algorithm.

 ## Features:
 * buy and sell paper stocks with api (hosted via AWS SAM, api gateway, lambda, dynamodb)